andreoliwa/nitpick/.github/ISSUE_TEMPLATE/bug-report.md

 <!--- Include as many relevant details about the environment you experienced the bug in -->

   - `nitpick` version used:

   - Python version:

   - Operating System and version:

   - Link to your project:

   - Run the following commands and paste the output:

-    ```
+    ```shell script
     which python3
     python3 -V
     pip freeze